Telegraph House (Taganrog)

 Telegraph House (Russian: Телеграфный дом) is a two-story building in the city of Taganrog, Rostov region.
 It is The object of cultural heritage of regional importance (Decision No. 301 of 18.11.92.).
 At the end of the 19th century in the building was a telegraph station.

 History

 The two-story building of the Telegraph House was built in 1859 at the expense of the Greek merchant of the second guild, Argyria Skurich.
 It is located along Grecheskaya Street 88.
-The building was built in accordance with the standard project of the GARO.

 Upon completion of the construction, the building was rented to accommodate equipment of the first Taganrog telegraph station.
 The station was opened on 13 January 1860 and operated on the Berdyansk-Mariupol-Taganrog-Rostov-on-Don line.